bocaj111004/ESPLibrary/README.md

 ESPLibrary:SetDistanceSizeRatio(number) -- Sets how big the distance text should be compared to the main text (default is '1')

+ESPLibrary:SetArrows(Boolean) - Sets whether arrows will appear, showing highlighted objects that are off screen.

+ESPLibrary:SetArrowRadius(Number) - Sets how far the arrows will be from the center of the screen.

 ESPLibrary:Unload() -- Unloads the library, removing all highlights and preventing any more objects being highlighted
 ```